dusanmlynarcikdev/pro-plan-api/README.md

 Useful commands are available in the Makefile.

 ## 🎯 About the Project
-A reference project demonstrating backend system design and implementation.
+An example project demonstrating backend system design.

 ## 🧑‍💼 Author
 **Dušan Mlynarčík** — Software Engineer & Product Builder